coderpanda02/Java_Encapsulation/README.md

 # Java_Encapsulation
-Implementing Encapsultion using Packages and Access Specifiers
+In Java Encapsultion can be achieved using Classes, Packages and Access Specifiers